 “She’s an iconic figure in American history,” he said.
 “She’s a reference, part of the folklore of America.
 In many ways she doesn’t belong to Indian people anymore, but to dominant society.”

-To help reclaim Pocahontas, Historic Jamestowne is hosting a reenactment of the wedding ceremony.
-Participants, who come from various tribes across the country, hope to represent the complexity of Pocahontas’ life.
+To help reclaim Pocahontas, Historic Jamestowne hosted a reenactment of the wedding ceremony in 2014.
+Participants, came from various tribes across the country, representing the complexity of Pocahontas’ life.

 “We’re familiar with the Disney rendition of the story,” said Kody Grant, who is Laguna, Lakota and Cherokee.
-Grant is playing the role of Pocahontas’ brother in the reenactment.
+Grant played the role of Pocahontas’ brother in the reenactment.